hillaryychan/COMP3311/notes/07_Relational-Design-Theory.md

 For all functional dependencies X → Y in F+:

 * either X → Y is trivial (i.e. Y ⊂ X)
-* or X is a superkey (i.e. non-strict superset of attributes in key)
+* or X is a superkey (i.e. non-strict superset of attributes in key/ X contains the key)

 A database schema is in BCNF if all of its relation schemas are in BCNF.